 Step 1: Prepare Before You Pack

-Whether it’s an extended weekend or a seven-day trip, all your essentials (depending on liquid mass or other dimensions) should fit in a carry-on.
+Whether it’s an extended weekend to California or a seven-day trip to the mountains, all your essentials (depending on liquid mass or other dimensions) should fit in a carry-on.
 But before you fly, take into account the weather, your activities, the length of the flight and your style.
-Are you willing to sacrifice your fab faux coat when a smaller and just as cozy one would be just as good?
+Are you willing to sacrifice your fab faux coat for cooler weather when a smaller and just as cozy one would be just as good?
 Can larger items be made into travel-size items (think face wash, shampoo, conditioner, etc.)?
 Take into account your accommodations and if they have complimentary toiletries.
 Also coordinate with your family or friends, so you’re not bringing the same thing and can share (think toothpaste, lotion, etc).

 Step 2: Know Your Baggage

 It is crucial to have the right carry-on luggage in order to find out what does and does not fit.
 Carry-on luggage with wheels is ideal because you don’t have to carry what you carry-on.
 Rule of thumb to remember: your luggage should retain the same dimension as it would if it was empty, and a bag should not cause you to stumble from airport security to your flight gate.

 This is great advice for maximizing your space and probably the most important tip for eliminating wrinkles in your traveling wardrobe.
 All your tops, pants, and dresses should be rolled tightly and neatly.
 As you place them in your luggage, be sure they do not unravel.